SLKun/MagiskModules/Gcam_for_Mi5/README.md

 ## Description

-This module enables HAL3 and fix front camera on Mi5, plus Gcam for MIUI.
+This module enables HAL3 and fix front camera on Mi5.

 ## Changelog

+- v20180907

+remove GCam app, for settings may lost

 - v20180830